Underdetermined Dyson-Schwinger equations

 For the sextic case $\cL=\sixth\phi^6$ we truncate the DS equations and set the {\it four} highest Green's functions to 0.
 We must solve four coupled polynomial equations.
 To reduce the number of solutions we impose parity symmetry, so $G_1 =G_3=0$.
 This eliminates all but three pairs of Stokes sectors.
 Figure~\ref{f7} shows three concentrations of roots for $G_2$ up to the $n=32$ truncation.
 The exact values of $G_2$ (squares) are $6^{1/3}\sqrt{\pi}/\Gamma(1/6)=0.578\,617 ...$ and $-0.289\,302...\pm 0.501\,097\,i$; the error is a few percent.

 {\bf Summary:} For five $D=0$ field theories we have shown that the truncated DS equations yield underdetermined polynomial systems.
 There is no effective strategy to solve such systems: Closing the systems by setting higher Green's functions to zero gives sequences of approximants that converge to incorrect limiting values.
 Replacing higher Green's functions with mean-field-like approximations also gives incorrect limiting values, and this approach has the drawback that if $D>0$, renormalization is required.
-The one numerically accurate approach is to replace the higher $G_n$'s by their large-$n$ asymptotic behaviors, but this is too difficult when $D>0$.
+The one numerically accurate approach is to replace the higher $G_n$'s by their large-$n$ asymptotic behaviors.
+This is difficult when $D>0$, but we believe that it may be possible to calculate, and it presents an interesting avenue for further research.

 This study emphasizes that the DS equations are {\it local}.
 Deriving the DS equations assumes only that the functional integrals {\it exist}; the DS equations are insensitive to which Stokes sectors in function space are used.
 As a result, the approximants try (but fail) to approach many different limits, most of which are complex \cite{r9}.